beckym223/manual_work/E6_long_edited.md

 (50,50) must necessarily be taken to be the best, but it is absurd that we are not even permitted to consider (50,50) as a claimant
-18For exact statements of the conditions and a proof of the theorem, see Sen (1993).
-19On this issue, see Sen (1977b, 1982a).
-20Formally, person 2 is "almost decisive" over the first pair (in the sense of winning against opposition by all others-in this case, person 1), and an alternative version of the Field-Expansion Lemma shows that he will be almost decisive (indeed fully decisive) over all other pairs as well (see Lemma 3a in Sen [1970 pp.
-43-44]).
-Note that "field expansion" is based inter alia on the use of the condition of "unrestricted domain," allowing the possibility that the individuals involved could have had other preferences as well.

 ### ---Economics-1995-0-09.txt---